 Authorize.net was founded in 1996.
 In 2010, Visa, Inc. acquired Authorize.net for $2 billion.
 Currently, it is a subsidiary of Visa.

-Authorize.net works with partners like PaymentCloud, a merchant service provider specializing in high-risk industries.
+Authorize.net acts as a high-risk payment gateway with partners like PaymentCloud, a merchant service provider specializing in high-risk industries.
 Our partnership has helped thousands of businesses accept credit card payments.

 Authorize.net’s payment gateway simply transfers transaction information.
 Your payment processor is the party that deposits transaction funds into your account, typically within 1-3 business days.

 Authorize.net is a payment gateway.
 Your payment processor connects to your authnet gateway.
 Your payment gateway and payment processor work in tandem to complete transactions.

 How much Authorize.net charges depends on the features required for your business.
 For example, fraud security features may come at an additional cost.
 But when you partner with PaymentCloud, we provide you with a bundled, cost-effective package.
 This includes a merchant account and an Authorize.net account at a significantly lower price than what our competitors offer.

 Authorize.net transmits sensitive data to your payment processor.
 Because a website alone does not have the proper infrastructure to transmit transaction information securely, integrating with Authorize.net is necessary if you want to accept online payments.
 Additionally, Authorize.net may be used as a secure mechanism through which you can manually enter transactions for processing.